Tjzabel/CS2-Final-Exam-Review/README.md

 * Implement Runnable

 #### Process vs. Threads
+* Processes
-* Processes cannot share memory
+  * cannot share memory
-* Processes are made up of many threads
+  * made up of many threads
+* Threads
-* Threads can share memory
+  * can share memory
-* Threads are used to do multiple tasks at the same time
+  * used to do multiple tasks at the same time

 ## IO